Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

 \subsubsection{Surplus providers}

-Surplus providers, or investors, contribute financially to the smart contract to build solvency capital.
-These funds are denominated in \text{ETH}, the native cryptocurrency of the Ethereum blockchain.
-In exchange for making their funds available, investors receive tokens that represent their share of the surplus.
-Surplus providers can withdraw a portion of their funds by burning tokens in exchange for an equivalent amount of \text{ETH}, calculated based on the current exchange rate.
-This exchange rate evolves over time, influenced by whether claims are being compensated.
-Withdrawals are permitted as long as the funds locked in the smart contract do not fall below a threshold known as the Solvency Capital Requirement (SCR), which corresponds to a quantile of the future loss distribution.
+Surplus providers, also known as investors, contribute financially to the smart contract to constitute the solvency capital.
+These contributions are denominated in \text{ETH}, the native cryptocurrency of the Ethereum blockchain.
+In return for their investment, investors receive tokens that represent their proportional share of the surplus.
+Surplus providers have the option to withdraw a portion of their funds by burning these tokens in exchange for an equivalent amount of \text{ETH}, with the exchange rate defined in the \cref{ssec:state_variable}.
+Withdrawals are permitted provided that the funds remaining in the smart contract do not fall below a specified threshold, known as the Solvency Capital Requirement (SCR).